In this post, I’m going to show you how to stop blisters from forming and teach you the best way to deal with them if it’s already too late.

 For more articles on ultralight backpacking fill in your details in the box below to receive tips straight to your inbox.

-Check out this video on how to stop blisters from forming
+Check out the video on how to stop blisters from forming

 Disclaimer – This post contains affiliate links.
 By clicking through and purchasing something from Amazon you help support the work I do with pieonthetrail and it costs you nothing extra.
 Cheers